not-matthias/3tilley.github.io/content/posts/2024-06-12-simple-IPC-Ping-Pong.md

 tags = ["Rust", "Low-latency"]
 +++

-I wanted to explore different ways of communicating between different processes executing on the same machine as fast as possible.
-Some of these approaches will work across a network, but given that the focus is communicating at speed, for now we will focus on inter-process communication - or IPC.
-We'll do this using Rust.
+I wanted to explore different ways of communicating between different processes executing on the same machine, and doing so as fast as possible.
+We're focussing on high speed inter-process communication (IPC), but some of these approaches can be extended across a network.
+We'll do this exploration in Rust.

 A reminder that since these are independent processes, most approaches you'd take within-process are unavailable to us.
 Rather than communicating between threads, or between asynchronous routines, these are techniques to shared data between different programs.
 They might not even both be written in Rust.

 The code will mostly be snippets, but the full source is available [here](https://github.com/3tilley/rust-experiments/tree/master/ipc), with benchmark results at the end.

 # The Problem

 We want to send a message ("ping") from one process to another, and when it's received reply with an acknowledgement ("pong").
 This cycle gives us an opportunity to time how long it takes to round trip between two processes.
-Timing is complicated, and there is a note on it below but we'll use lots of cycles, and calculate average time from there.
+Timing is complicated, and there is a note on it below but we'll run lots of cycles, and calculate average time from there.

 We'll set up all the experiments as similarly as possible, with a producer process sending a ping, and a consumer processes replying with a pong.
-Performance profiling can lead one down a deep rabbithole, but hopefully this experiment is simple enough that we'll be able to largely isolate the effect of the communication - though no doubt keen-eyed readers will highlight optimisations missed, or operations outside the communication that are not as computationally-free as I've assumed.
+Performance profiling can lead one down a deep rabbit hole, but hopefully this experiment is simple enough that we'll be able to largely isolate the effect of the communication.
+Though I don't doubt keen-eyed readers will highlight optimisations missed, or operations outside the communication that are not as computationally-free as I've assumed.

 Note that we're focussing on low-latency here, not high-throughput.
 Within High-Performance Computing they are related, but are focussed on different goals.
 As an example to illustrate the difference, imagine a piece of software that performs linear algebra tasks by outsourcing those computations to the GPU.
 For some problem sets (like training Neural Networks) the time taken to complete the training will be significantly faster on the GPU - the calculations performed per second (or throughput) will be much higher.
 However there is a cost to marshalling and shipping the data onto the GPU in the first place, and it will never be quicker to multiply two small matrices together like that.

 ## A Note on Timing

 We tend to assume that computers keep precise, and synchronised clocks.
 And compared to humans, they largely do.
 However when trying to measure very quick operations, there are limits to this.
 For starters, I'm working on a PC with a 4GHz processor.
 In order to measure something in single cycles, that means I need a clock capable of 0.25ns time resolution - or the time taken for light to travel roughly 10cm.
-Electrical signals move significantly slower than this, so for a clock outside the processor, even the time taken to start and stop the timer will dwarf the time taken to perform a few cycles of calculation.
+Electrical signals move significantly slower than this, so for a clock outside the processor, even the time taken to sample the timer will dwarf the time taken to perform a few cycles of calculation.

-Consider the clock attached to the coin battery on your motherboard, which allows the system to be disconnected from the mains, plugged back in and know the current time.
+Consider the clock attached to the coin battery on your motherboard.
+This allows the system to be disconnected from the mains, plugged back in and still know the current time.
 This is known as a Real Time Clock (RTC).
-These mostly run at 32.768 kHz (2^15 Hz), only giving them a theoretical resolution of 0.3 µs - or about a thousand clock cycles.
-What's more they are often configured to produce time at a resolution much lower than that.
+These mostly run at 32.768 kHz (2^15 Hz), only giving them a theoretical resolution of 30 µs - or about a hundred thousand clock cycles.
+What's more they are often configured to produce time at a resolution much lower than that - clearly that clock isn't going to cut it.

 The traditional solution is to use a Time Stamp Counter or TSC.
 This is a processor register that keeps ticking up at the rate of the processor clock speed - so should offer sufficient resolution for our needs.
 Traditionally the x86 instruction RDTSC is used to read its value.
 However given the nature of modern CPUs with varying clockspeeds, hyperthreading, deep pipelines, and the fear of cache/timing attacks, it's more complicated than this.
-On Windows the suggestion is to use the `QueryPerformanceCounter` function, and on Linux `clock_gettime(CLOCK_MONOTONIC)` - but note these are both system calls (more on those later).
-Their resolution is also hardware dependent, if you have a newer device (within 10 years) this may be an [HPET](https://en.wikipedia.org/wiki/High_Precision_Event_Timer) , or a modern incarnation of the TSC.
-Either way these benchmarks are highly-unportable.
+On Windows the Microsoft suggestion is to use the `QueryPerformanceCounter` function, and on Linux `clock_gettime(CLOCK_MONOTONIC)` - but note these are both system calls (more on those later).
+Their resolution is also hardware dependent, if you have a newer device (within 10 years) this may be an [HPET](https://en.wikipedia.org/wiki/High_Precision_Event_Timer) , or it could be a modern incarnation of the TSC.
+Either way these benchmarks are going to yield different results on different hardware and different operating systems, even if the code ran similarly.

 **Post takeaway** - timing short-duration events is difficult.
 If in doubt, run enough iterations of your event such that the total completed time is in milliseconds, and then whatever timing source your benchmarking suite relies on should lead to an accurate result.